CrazyMetoFQ/mscra/README.md

 # MSCRA 3.5 (dev)
 This is a program with quite a freindly user interface for downloading manga from the internet.

+# bro this is to hard to update
 ---

 Use the following button in the notebook file.